 A cash-out refinance might be right for you if your goal is to consolidate debt or need to pay for a large expense and you have plenty of equity.
-You’ll usually need to cover closing costs, but interest rates are lower on cash-out refinances compared to second mortgages.
+You’ll need to cover closing costs, but interest rates are lower on cash-out refinances compared to second mortgages.

 A second mortgage is a loan or line of credit you take against your home’s equity.
 You can access your equity with a single lump sum or as a revolving line of credit during the draw period.
 Second mortgages allow you to use equity without altering the terms of your original mortgage.
 However, they also add another payment to your monthly budget and often have higher interest rates.
 Second mortgages are best if you already have a good interest rate on your mortgage and need extra funds for a home repair or a child’s college education.

 Refinancing allows you to access equity without adding another monthly payment.
 However, you’ll also need to pay more at closing to finalize your new loan.
 Cash-out refinances are best for consolidating large amounts of debt.
 You can change your loan’s rate or term when you refinance.